misaelnieto/misaelnieto.github.io/content/posts/a-buildout-for-plone-335fssrelstorage.md

 ---
-title: "A buildout for Plone 3.3.5+fss+relstorage"
+title: "A buildout for Plone 3.3.5 + fss + relstorage"
 date: "2010-04-27"
+summary: "An unusual Plone 3.3.5 buildout using FileSystemStorage and RelStorage instead of the traditional ZODB."
 description: "Buildout recipe para Plone 3.3.5 usando FileSystemStorage y RelStorage en lugar de ZODB tradicional."
 categories:
   - "Plone"
+  - "DevOps"
+tags:
+  - plone
+  - buildout
+  - relstorage
+  - filesystemstorage
+locale: "en"
+keywords: "plone, buildout, relstorage, filesystemstorage, zodb alternative"
+extra:
+  deprecated: true
+  deprecated_reason: "iw.fss ya no se mantiene y Plone 3.3.5 es EOL; RelStorage moderno tiene config muy diferente"
 ---

 This is an uncommon Plone buildout.
 There is no ZODB.
 Instead, we use FileSystemStorage for files, images, and so on, and RelStorage for storing everything else in a relational DB.

-**Edit**: Changed the title because it can confuse new users that this is the "standard" way to setu-up plone.
-This is not.
+**Edit:** Changed the title because it can confuse new users into thinking this is the "standard" way to set up Plone.
+It is not.

 ## Intro

-On iServices, we used the Plone+FileSystemStorage+RelStorage bundle for several reasons that I don't remember well.
-If I have to answer why did we used that combination, I'd probably pass this question to [@erik_river](http://twitter.com/erik_river) to answer it.
+On iServices, we used the Plone + FileSystemStorage + RelStorage bundle for several reasons that I don't remember well.
+If I have to answer why we used that combination, I'd probably pass this question to [@erik_river](http://twitter.com/erik_river) to answer it.
 He was the first one who made it work.

-So, I mantain all these sites, and over time we had some different ways to integrate the software bundle.
+So, I maintain all these sites, and over time we had some different ways to integrate the software bundle.
 Recently I had to upgrade this site to Plone 3.3.5 and resolved to make a definitive buildout recipe.
-And thanks to the help of the guys at the [ZODB-dev](https://mail.zope.org/pipermail/zodb-dev/2010-April/013254.html) mailing list I give you my ultimate Plone+FileSystemStorage+Relstorage buildout recipe.
+And thanks to the help of the guys at the [ZODB-dev](https://mail.zope.org/pipermail/zodb-dev/2010-April/013254.html) mailing list I give you my ultimate Plone + FileSystemStorage + RelStorage buildout recipe.

-Note: Read the [RelStorage](http://pypi.python.org/pypi/RelStorage) documentation
+Note: read the [RelStorage](http://pypi.python.org/pypi/RelStorage) documentation.

 The buildout recipe: